 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 Read my disclosure policy here.

-Cranberries – Mid to late October, fresh cranberries start appearing in my grocery store so grab a few bags!
+Cranberries – Cranberry season is mid to late October and that’s when fresh cranberries start appearing in my grocery store!
 Fresh or frozen cranberries work best for this recipe.
 Canned cranberry sauce will not work in this recipe.

 Sugar – Use plain white granulated sugar for this recipe.
 You can also use honey in a pinch if you need to.